EdwardDelmonico/EdwardDelmonico.github.io/cmdline_course.md

 ```zsh
 echo Hello, World > hello.txt
 ```
-1: basic UNIX command that causes the shell to echo a string and redirect the output into a text file
+*1: basic UNIX command that causes the shell to echo a string and redirect the output into a text file.*

 Below is a non-exhaustive list of the commands introduced in this section, along with notes on their usage and important flags where applicable.